GabeScott/standard-works-vault/General Conference/1983 October - The Mystery of Life.md

 The Christian world in general accepts the idea that our condition in the Resurrection will be determined by our actions in this life.
 Why can they not believe that some circumstances in this life were determined by our actions before coming into mortality?

 The scriptures teach this doctrine, the doctrine of premortal life.
 For His own reasons, the Lord provides answers to some questions, with pieces placed here and there throughout the scriptures.
-We are to find them; we are to earn them.
+We are to find them; we are to *earn* them.
 In that way sacred things are hidden from the insincere.

 Of the many verses revealing this doctrine, I will quote two short phrases from the testimony of John in the ninety-third section of the Doctrine and Covenants.
-The first, speaking of Christ, says plainly, “He was in the beginning, before the world was.”
-(D&C 93:7.)
+The first, speaking of Christ, says plainly, “He was in the beginning, before the world was.” ([[D&C 93.7|D&C 93:7]].)

-And the other, referring to us, says with equal clarity, “Ye were also in the beginning with the Father.”
-(D&C 93:23.)
+And the other, referring to us, says with equal clarity, “Ye were also in the beginning with the Father.” ([[D&C 93.23|D&C 93:23]].)

 Essential facts about our premortal life have been revealed.
 Although they are sketchy, they unravel the mystery of life.